When it comes to ADPs and Solid Pulleys, looks can be deceiving. While these parts are similar in appearance, they operate quite differently.

 Q: Is there a special tool required to replace an ADP?

 A: Yes.
-View the Gates ADP Toolkit Brochure, then visit your local parts store or contact your Gates Representative to purchase the toolkit.
+Visit your local parts store or contact your Gates Representative to purchase the toolkit.

 Q: Where can I find information on which ADP "socket" goes with which ADP?